crhwebdev/crhwebdev.github.io/README.md

 ======================================================================

 ### To Do:
+- make it look purty with images text and nice formatting.
+- add animation effect to hamburger menu?
+- set element sizing to em or rem so that elements can scale to increased text size
 - reset active nav button on screen resize.
-- finish responsive design on header.
-- make it look purty with images text and nice formatting.